 The enrollment screening criteria for SPR001-201 ensured that 17-OHP was elevated in all but one patient at baseline (8:00 a.m. on day one) enrolled in this clinical trial; however, the levels of ACTH and A4 were more variable.
 In a post-hoc analysis, we identified two homogenous patient groups using ACTH and A4 and classified these patients as either those with highly elevated adrenal hormones at baseline or on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline.
 In our clinical trial, patients with highly elevated levels of adrenal hormones at baseline had highly elevated ACTH, 17-OHP, and A4 levels, generally greater than twice the ULN and, more commonly, greater than four times the ULN.
 Patients with highly elevated levels of adrenal hormones at baseline were on a stable mean daily supraphysiologic dose of approximately 25mg of hydrocortisone, or a dose of another glucocorticoid equivalent to 25mg of hydrocortisone.
 Patients on supraphysiologic doses of glucocorticoids with normal or near normal levels of A4 at baseline had elevated 17-OHP levels but had ACTH and A4 generally less than twice the ULN and more commonly, within the normal bounds for ACTH and A4.
 These patients were on doses equivalent to a mean daily supraphysiologic dose 36mg of hydrocortisone, which was a 44% higher total daily dose than patients with highly elevated levels of adrenal hormones at baseline.
-These findings suggest that patients with highly elevated levels of adrenal hormones at baseline.
-These findings suggest that patients with highly elevated levels of adrenal hormones at baseline.
-These findings suggest that patients with highly elevated levels of adrenal hormones at baseline control of their disease, possibly due to an inability to tolerate higher doses of glucocorticoids or unwillingness to accept the adverse outcomes attributed to chronic dosing of supraphysiologic glucocorticoids.
-Given the clear differences in baseline hormone profiles and glucocorticoid dosing, we decided to a approximately 31, signifying an obese population on average.
-The daily glucocorticoid dose and baseline hormones were different between the two patient groups.
+These findings suggest that patients with highly elevated levels of adrenal hormones at baseline may have been receiving inadequate glucocorticoid doses to provide adequate control of their disease, possibly due to an inability to tolerate higher doses of glucocorticoids or unwillingness to accept the adverse outcomes attributed to chronic dosing of supraphysiologic glucocorticoids.
+Given the clear differences in baseline hormone profiles and glucocorticoid dosing, we decided to analyze the effect of tildacerfont on hormones in these two groups independently.
+We believe that by identifying these two homogeneous patient groups, and designing our development program around the two groups, we are uniquely positioned to address the two major areas of unmet medical need for these patients.